Faculty Resources

 New Faculty Orientation

-The campus offers an orientation for all new faculty each August.
-Beginning in 2022-23, the provost’s office will offer a year-long orientation program for all new full-time faculty, with a series of meetings and workshops throughout the year.
+The campus offers an orientation for all new full-time faculty members each August-September.
+In addition, the Provost’s Office offers a year-long series of programs and workshops for all new full-time faculty throughout the academic year.

 Mentoring